Shahab-Esfandiar/Turing-Session02-HandsOn/README.md

 # 🧠 The Amnesia Test (Vector Memory)
 **Advanced Retrieval-Augmented Generation (RAG) Engine with Pinecone**

-This project is an educational and high-performance AI engineering tool designed to demonstrate and overcome the stateless nature of Large Language Models (LLMs).
+A tool designed to demonstrate and overcome the stateless nature of Large Language Models (LLMs).
 It bridges the gap between isolated prompts and continuous conversations by implementing a sophisticated long-term vector memory system using Pinecone.

 ---